 Information about the curriculum for Year 5 and 6 can be found here.

-Information about when your child is learning about topics can be found in our Medium Term Plans list (MTP)
+Information about when your child is learning about topics can be found in our Long Term Plans (LTP)

-Help with handwriting from the parent information evening in November can be found here Handwriting.
+Help with handwriting from a parent information evening can be found below.

 Help to make challenging questions about reading, to find out how much your child has understood can be found using our Questioning Grid.
 Your child will show you how to use this grid as they have used them in school.